3dgeo-heidelberg/etrainee/course/module2/05_vegetation_monitoring/05_vegetation_monitoring_exercise.md

 ---
-title: "Vegetation change and disturbance detection"
+title: "Vegetation change and disturbance detection - Exercise"
-description: "This is the fifth theme within the Satellite Multispectral Images Time Series Analysis module."
+description: This is the exercise in the fifth theme within the Satellite Multispectral Images Time Series Analysis module.
 dateCreated: 2023-08-31
 authors: Adrian Ochtyra, Krzysztof Gryguc
 contributors: Aram Takmadżan